-Linkody also helps you see the specific URL these sites are linking to and the anchor text that’s used, helping you contact the sites’ owners to ask that your backlinks be updated to a more relevant keyword or phrase.
+Linkody also helps you see the specific URL these sites are linking to and the anchor text that’s used, so you can evaluate whether it's the best introduction to your page.
+If it isn't, come up with a suggestion before reaching out to the site own to request a more relevant snippet.

 Ontolo is a link prospecting tool — meaning it helps you identify and reach out to potential backlink sources at scale.
 The platform provides functionality to build and import prospect lists, manage their content, and gain insight on the value certain links or individuals can provide to your content.

 If you’re planning for an outreach campaign and don’t know where to start, Ontolo automates a lot of the manual work required to build your prospect list.
 Just make sure you vet each website to check that it matches up with the search intent of your keywords.